Moving to Progressive Delivery with Feature Flags

 - Set up automated responses based on specific thresholds, allowing for direct comparison between different variations.

-Plus, your entire team eventually becomes more comfortable shipping incremental changes when they know the release process includes safety mechanisms.
+Your entire team will become more comfortable shipping incremental changes when they know the release process includes safety mechanisms.

 How to build a progressive delivery pipeline with the right tech stack